Are you looking for ways to become more creative? It’s easier than you think – it’s more like training your muscles.

 These simple drills will instantly put you on your way to boosting your creativity.
 These are also all great exercises if you want to learn how to doodle.

 I’ve been in the Bullet Journal community for a while now, and especially now that I launched my free class for Bullet Journal beginners, I hear this so often: I’m just not creative, I wish I could be good at doodling, I don’t think I’m creative enough to start a Bullet Journal.

 My answer is always – well, let me tell you something, amiga!
 Yes, you are; yes, you can; yes, you will!

 I know that it often seems that creativity is a talent just a few of us are born with, and I had the same thought.
 For the entire first 30 years of my life, I couldn’t draw at all and considered myself the least creative person ever.

-Creativity is an ability to find new and unusual solutions and to do that, you just need to train yourself to think outside the box.
+Creativity is the ability to find new and unusual solutions, and to do that; you just need to train yourself to think outside the box.

 It’s much easier than it sounds – just challenge yourself to see things from a different perspective.
 Below are very simple drills that will help you to do just that.